joshnuss/sky-cart/README.md

 #### Database Setup

-1. First, create a project on [railway.app/new](https://railway.app/new)
+1. First, create a project at [railway.app/new](https://railway.app/new)
 2. To add Postgres, choose "Provision Postgres"
 3. To get the database connection string, click on the PostgresSQL square, then the Connect tab.
-Copy the "Postgres connection url"
+Copy the "Postgres connection URL"

 #### Cloud Setup

-1. Create the Vercel project with `vercel init`
+1. Create the Vercel project via the CLI with `vercel init`
 2. Set the environment var for `DATABASE_URL`: `vercel env add DATABASE_URL`
 3. Set the environment var for `STRIPE_SECRET_KEY`: `vercel env add STRIPE_SECRET_KEY`
 4. Set the environment var for `STRIPE_WEBHOOK_SECRET`: `vercel env add STRIPE_WEBHOOK_SECRET`